-• SECTION 34.30.(i) of the Appropriations Act of 2014
+• SECTION 34.30.(i) of S.L.
+2014-100 (S.B.
+744)

 The Division of Aviation of the Department of Transportation shall immediately begin developing the licensing system for commercial operation required by G.S.
 63-96, as enacted in subsection (g) of this section, and shall ensure that the system complies with Federal Aviation Administration (FAA) guidelines on commercial operation, as those guidelines become available.
 Within 60 days of issuance of the FAA guidelines and authorization by the FAA for commercial operations to begin, the Division shall implement the licensing system required by G.S.
 63-96, as enacted in subsection (g) of this section.